 Last week I got into a bit of a rant about what defined MarTech and how advertising methods change but consumers don't.
 When I originally started brainstorming for that article, it turns out I had given birth to two separate streams of thought but didn't realize it until I started writing the final version of the first article.
 This article talks about how to stop advertising as a bad habit and is sort of like a part 2 to last week (or not).
 You decide.
 Onward!

 Over the weekend I read an article that made me think and got me a bit heated.
 It complained about how the Martech (marketing technology) trend was like a pair of flared trousers (or any bad trend that we later regret and never admit to using or owning).
 However, the more I think about it and the fact that it was mostly right on email marketing, the only thing it really covered was email marketing versus social advertising.
 It felt a bit weak, so I'm here to drop my own beat on the matter.

-Social media is a must in today’s society, and so is being a social dental practice.
-Whether you prefer Facebook, Twitter, Instagram, Pinterest, or any other platform, social media offers unique and engaging ways for your dental practice to interact with patients.
+Social media is a must in today’s society, and so is being a social music retailer.
+Whether you prefer Facebook, Twitter, Instagram, Pinterest, or any other platform, social media offers unique and engaging ways for your music business to interact with customers.
 Of course, the content should be interesting and relevant— never just post something because you’ve heard you should post frequently.